-The Northeast Pashayi, also called the Pashi, are of the Kashmiri people cluster.
+Introduction / History The Northeast Pashayi, also called the Pashi, are in the South Asia Muslim - other people cluster.

 Pashayi, a Dardic language, is their primary language and has many dialects.
 The northeastern Pashayi speak the northeastern dialect of Pashayi, which is unintelligible to other Pashayi speakers.

 It is believed that the Pashayi once inhabited the northeastern plains of Afghanistan, however they were forced to move to the mountains as the Pashtun invaded their areas.
 The Pashayi are mostly rice farmers for those living at lower elevations, and wheat and maize farmers, and herders, for those living at the higher elevations.